-Professional counselors are not permitted to report to the University, including the Title IX Coordinator, except where required by state law, any information that an individual shares with them about an alleged incident of Sexual Misconduct without the individual’s permission.
-Information disclosed to a professional counselor, or an employee working in the office of a professional counselor, absent a waiver will not result in an Office of Equity response under USU Policies 339, 339A, and 339B.
+Professional counselors are not permitted to report to the University, including the Title IX Coordinator, except where required by state law, any information that a Disclosing Party shares with them about an alleged incident of Sexual Misconduct without the Disclosing Party’s permission.
+Absent such permission, information disclosed to a professional counselor, or an employee working in the office of a professional counselor, will not result in an Office of Equity response under USU Policies 339, 339A, and 339B.

-The following Professional Counselors are Designated Confidential Resources:
+The Professional Counselors in the following offices are Designated Confidential Resources:

 - Counseling and Psychological Services (CAPS) Office (available in-person on Logan, Brigham City, Salt Lake, and Tooele campuses, as well as remotely throughout the state);

 - Sexual Assault and Anti-Violence Information Office (SAAVI) (when conducting therapy services);